 |60 calendar days prior to the anticipated exam write date.|

 A request that is received outside of the published deadlines will be processed provided the student makes the request by his or her contract end date (with the exception of supplemental exams) and provided the exam is written not later than 30 days after the course contract end date.
-This is considered to be a late exam request and a fee is assessed for this service.
+This is considered to be a late exam request and a non-refundable fee is assessed for this service.
 This is not an extension; tutor support will not continue and all other coursework must be submitted prior to your course contract end date.
 Please allow time for your request to be processed—on-time delivery of the late exam cannot be guaranteed.

 For exam security reasons, AU reserves the right to delay the shipment of examinations that have a write date scheduled well into the future.
 Whenever possible, examinations are shipped to an approved invigilator or an approved invigilation centre so that the exams arrive approximately one week before the requested write date.